 Enter an application name without any space.
 An application will contain a set of experiments.
-The application name should be entered without any space (this application name will be used later in your code).
+The application name will be used later in your code.

 1.2.3 3.
 Create and configure your variation

 Click on "Create a new experiment" to create your first experiment.